jscs-dev/node-jscs/OVERVIEW.md

 "preset": "jquery"
 ```

-If you want specifically disable preset rule assign it to `null`, like so:
+You can specifically disable any preset rule by assigning it to null, like so:
 ```json
 {
     "preset": "jquery",